 The Common or Viviparous Lizard Lacerta vivipara, has short legs, a rounded snout and a thick head in relation to its body, and is the only other reptile species found in the region.
-The majority are brown in colour; however, there is the occasional green individual.
+The majority are brown in colour; however, green or almost black individuals are occasionally found.
 Each sex has different coloured underparts, with the male being orange with dark spots and the female cream in colour.
-The lizard can be found in various habitats, including damp, tussocky grassland, heath land and woodland rides.
-Basking is important, as with all reptiles, and in good areas, it is possible to find groups of lizards basking together.
-There are a few records of this species scattered across Ayrshire, from a cluster on Arran, to a few individual records across the rest of the county.
+The lizard can be found in various habitats, including damp, tussocky grassland, heathland and woodland rides.
+Basking is important, as with all reptiles, and in good areas it is possible to find groups of lizards basking together.

 SUP is registered in Scotland as a company limited by guarantee with charitable status.
 Registered address: The Southern Uplands Partnership, Studio 2, Lindean Mill, Galashiels, TD1 3PE.
 Company No. SC200827 / Charity No. SCO29475